 Before he could save the world from sin, he had to preach the law that made sin utterly sinful.

 Before he give himself as the answer, he had to make sure we were asking the right question: Who will deliver us?

 So Jesus became the greatest law preacher of all time.
 As the prophet Isaiah had foretold, He made the law magnificent.
 He lifted up what others had knocked down and raised the standard to glorious levels of perfection.
 Never again would mankind be without excuse.

 Want to know what God expects?
-Just read the Sermon on the Mount.
+Read the Sermon on the Mount.
 In it Jesus says that God demands perfection and nothing less.

 How did Jesus preach the law?

 Preaching the red letters of Jesus is a bit like drinking whatever you find in the laundry.
-If you fail to distinguish his life-giving words of grace from his death-dealing words of law, you could really do some damage.
+Fail to distinguish his life-giving words of grace from his death-dealing words of law, and you could do some damage.
 Consider these red letters: